frankiesardo/icepick/README.md

 Ice Pick
 ============

-Icepick is an Android library that simplifies the `Bundle` save and restore InstanceState.
+Icepick is an Android library that simplifies the `Bundle` save and restore instance state.
 It uses annotation processing to generate code that does bundle manipulation and key generation, removing lots of boilerplate from your code.

 ```java